News & Updates News,Tools of Change AI as a Creative Tool Sparks Human-Centered Innovation

 AI can help us archaeologists to filter out what we are interested in.
 It can also be a tool that helps, for example, game developers to use archaeology as an environment.
 Lund is both tradition and innovation, and we are a good place to showcase new opportunities and perspectives.

-Within the Personalised digitised concerts portfolio, there is already a project to make it possible to give a digital audience a concert experience from home.
+Within the Personalized digitized concerts portfolio, there is already a project to make it possible to give a digital audience a concert experience from home.
 With the possibility of selecting parts of the sound, choosing a location in the venue for a special sound experience and zooming in on the image or choosing the camera yourself.
 In many cases, AI is already used as an integral part of the technical equipment.

 The group discussing the third portfolio, Fashion & Textile transformation, took a perspective on AI as a general support structure for working with societal change.
-AI is already used in the industry, for example to optimise manufacturing, logistics and more, but the group participants considered what is needed for us to get intelligent but also humane AI support.
+AI is already used in the industry, for example to optimize manufacturing, logistics and more, but the group participants considered what is needed for us to get intelligent but also humane AI support.

 “We have talked about creating the platform IUAI, which stands for Intelligent Use of AI but also for I as in I and U as in you”, says Despina Christoforidou, Industrial Design, Lund University.